Jobs API

 http://example.com/update-job-status/27/

-The output would look something like this:
+The response would look something like this:

 {"success": true}